DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 Originally Keras, a high-level neural networks API [@keras] which can run on top of Tensorflow, was considered to be a good tool for developing Kay.
 Using Keras would have proven problematic later in the project when retrieving audio for corresponding object classes.
 Keras provides the use of simple APIs, in turn limiting the control over data manipulation.
 As a result of the decision to use Tensorflow directly, it was possible to add to and alter the code for the CNN model, creating extra functionality that was not already present.

-## Label Retrieval
+## 3.3 Label Retrieval

 After the input image has been processed by Tensorflow, label retrieval takes place.
 A series of method calls retrieve the location for each detected object and their associated sounds from a JSON array.
 A dictionary mapping sounds to location is then returned to Flask.

 Each JSON object contains the name, id, display name and path to associated sound file.
 The name and id keys contain the same values that are used by the Tensorflow CNN, while the display name key references the name of the detected object as it is to be displayed.
-Below is an example of one such JSON object.
+Below is an example of one such JSON object:

 ```javascript
 {